 - 1. Educate Health Messengers about the health status of people with ID and the Special Olympics Health Program; - 2.
-Review how to build positive health behaviors and be a peer role model; - 3.
-Teach the skills and activities Health Messengers can use to help their local communities or teams become healthier; - 4.
+Review how to build positive health behaviors and be peer role models; - 3.
+Teach the skills and activities Health Messengers can use to help their local communities, Special Olympics Programs or teams become healthier; - 4.
 Empower Health Messengers to advocate for the health of people with ID; - 5.
 Create individual Health Messenger activation plans; - 6.
 Develop a network of Health Messengers who can share ideas, discuss challenges and celebrate successes with each other.